 (b) An initial site evaluation of an accreditation applicant shall be conducted before or within a reasonable period of time after issuance of the applicant's "notification of accreditation."
-A site evaluation shall be conducted after application for renewal of accreditation but prior to the documentation of each such correction when correction is issuance of a notice of renewal of accreditation.
+A site evaluation shall be conducted after application for renewal of accreditation but prior to the issuance of a notice of renewal of accreditation.
 One or more site evaluations will be conducted during the period of accreditation to determine whether an accredited certifying agent is complying with the general requirements set forth in § 205.501.